SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 ## Initial configuration

-Perform the tasks in the following sections to do initial configuration of useful tools in your Cloud SIEM environment.
+Work with Professional Services to perform the tasks in the following sections to do initial configuration of useful tools in your Cloud SIEM environment.

 ### Set detection thresholds